DESIGN PROCESS

 5. construction administration

-We represent our client's interests throughout the construction process and will work with the Construction Manager to see the project is built to the standards set out in the design documents.
-We will be available for on-site visits and meetings, during construction, email, phone, and/or text questions with the Owner and Construction Manager (CM).
+We are committed to effective communication, which is essential for a successful building project.
+We are available throughout the construction phase and look forward to being actively involved.
+We represent your interests throughout the construction process and will work tirelessly to ensure that the project is built to the standards set out in the design documents.
+We will be available for on-site visits and meetings during construction, as well as email, phone, and text questions with the Owner and Construction Manager (CM).
 We'll introduce the CM and subcontractors to relevant product manufacturers and vendors.
-We'll review submittals and shop drawings for roof trusses, windows, doors, roofing material, cabinets, and more for compliance with construction documents.
-If required, we'll discuss cost savings strategies with you and your contractor.
+We'll review submittals and shop drawings for roof trusses, windows, doors, roofing material, cabinets, and more to ensure compliance with construction documents.
+If required, we'll discuss cost-saving strategies with you and your contractor.